Currency API Concepts

 Balance System of Record

-Each currency operates with a defined balance system of record, which determines how balances are updated.
+Each currency is configured with a system of record that determines how balances are maintained:

 • The partner maintains the authoritative balance